top of page

 Planetary accounting

-Quantifying what is needed to live within the planet's limits.
+Quantifying how to live within the planet's limits.

 What is planetary accounting?